Employee Assistance and Counselling Service

 The EAP phone line remains open to all Tusla staff 24/7 on freephone 1800 817 435.
 Due to the on-going Covid – 19 crisis counselling sessions will be facilitated by telephone or video link

-- Consultancy to managers on staff wellbeing issues
+- Consultancy to managers on staff wellbeing issues and public health advice

 - Critical Incident Stress Management (CISM); individual and group staff support following a critical incident & other CISM supports